Rangers vs. Yankees Player Props Betting Odds

-Player prop bet odds for Marcus Semien, Gleyber Torres and others are available when the Texas Rangers host the New York Yankees at Globe Life Field on Saturday (at 7:05 PM ET).
+Gleyber Torres and Marcus Semien are two of the players with prop bets for the taking when the New York Yankees and the Texas Rangers meet at Globe Life Field on Sunday (first pitch at 2:35 PM ET).

 Bet on this matchup or its props with DraftKings!